Snergster/virl_packet/README.md

 4. You need to generate an 'ssh key'.
 Depending on your operating system (Linux, Mac) you can do this using the command `ssh-keygen -t rsa`.
 Do NOT set a passphrase during key generation.

   WINDOWS USERS - popular SSH clients will have a function to be able to generate an ssh key.
 Please create an SSHv2 RSA key.
 Do NOT set a passphrase during key generation.
 The system requires the key to be compatible with OpenSSH.
 Some utilities provide a function to 'export' the key for use with OpenSSH.
 Place a copy of the PRIVATE KEY (id_rsa) and the PUBLIC KEY (id_rsa.pub) into the virl_packet directory.

   LINUX AND MAC USER - set the permissions on the id_rsa.pub file using the command `chmod 755 id_rsa.pub`.

 5. WINDOWS USERS - you must also install OpenSSL.
 This is available from `https://code.google.com/archive/p/openssl-for-windows/downloads`.
 Please install and add the 'bin' directory to your path.
 For example `"C:\Program Files (x86)\openssl\bin"`.
-See instrucions at step 1 for details on how to modify your path.
+See instructions at step 1 for details on how to modify your path.

 6. register packet.net account
   1. Create api key token